pusi77/eBookPriceComparison/README.md

 # ebpc
 I was tired of searching and comparing eBooks on all my favourite sites, so i made this to automate it.
-I'm mainly interested in low prices and permissive (ideally none) DRMs for ebooks.
+I'm mainly interested in low prices and permissive (ideally none) DRMs.

 Example: